NSLS-II-BMM/BeamlineManual/docs/manage.rst

 position of the Bragg axis for the edge energies of 10 metals: Fe, Co, Ni, Cu, Zn, Pt, Au, Pb, Nb, and Mo.

-The tabulated values of edge energies from :cite:t:`Kraft1998` are used in the calibration.
+The tabulated values of edge energies from Table 1 in `Kraft, et al. <https://doi.org/10.1063/1.1146657>`__ are used in the calibration.

 #.
 Be sure that all 10 of these elements are actually mounted on the